-World Health Organization define radiation as the emission of energy as electromagnetic waves or moving subatomic particles.
-It could come from many naturally occurring radioactive materials found in soil, water, air and in the body or from industrial activities.
-Every day, people inhale and ingest forms of radiation from air, food and water.
+The World Health Organization defines radiation as the emission of energy as electromagnetic waves or moving subatomic particles.
+It could come from many naturally occurring radioactive materials found in soil, water, air, and in the body, or from industrial activities.
+Every day, people inhale and ingest forms of radiation from air, food, and water.

-Since excessive exposure to radiation may damage living tissues and organs, depending on the amount of radiation received, radiation health and safety has become very important.
-Radiation Health and Safety Certification is a proof that an individual has acquired the necessary knowledge to protect himself and others who may be exposed to radiation.
+Since excessive radiation exposure may damage living tissues and organs, depending on the amount of radiation received, radiation health and safety have become very important.
+Radiation Health and Safety Certification is proof that an individual has acquired the necessary knowledge to protect themselves and others who may be exposed to radiation.

 What is Radiation Health and Safety Certification?